triton-inference-server/server/docs/models_and_schedulers.rst

 Ensemble Models
 ---------------

+An ensemble model represents a *pipepline* of one or more models and the connection of input and output tensors between those models.
+Ensemble models are intended to be used to encapsulate a procedure that involves multiple models, such as "data preprocessing -> inference -> data postprocessing".
+Using ensemble models for this purpose can avoid the overhead of transferring intermediate tensors and minimize the number of requests that must be sent to the inference server.

-With respect to the inference server's schedulers, an *ensemble* model is not an actual model.
-Instead, it specifies the dataflow between models involved as :cpp:var:`Step
+The :ref:`ensemble scheduler <section-ensemble-scheduler>` must be used for ensemble models, regardless of the scheduler used by the models within the ensemble.
+With respect to the ensemble scheduler, an *ensemble* model is not an actual model.
+Instead, it specifies the dataflow between models within the ensemble as :cpp:var:`Step
 <nvidia::inferenceserver::ModelEnsembling::Step>`.
 The
 scheduler collects the output tensors in each step, provides them as input tensors for other steps according to the specification.
 In spite of that, the ensemble model is still viewed as a single model from an external view.

-Ensemble models are intended to be used to encapsulate a procedure that involves multiple models, such as "data preprocessing -> inference -> data postprocessing".
-Using ensemble models for this purpose can avoid the overhead of transfering intermediate tensors and minimize the number of requests to be sent on the client side.

 Note that the ensemble models will inherit the characteristics of the models involved, so the meta-data in the request header must comply with the models within the ensemble.
 For instance, if one of the models is stateful model, then the inference request for the ensemble model should contain the information mentioned in the previous :ref:`section <section-stateful-models>`, which will be provided to the stateful model by the scheduler.
-This is a limitation of ensemble where the stateful model in the ensemble must share the same flag.

-The :ref:`ensemble scheduler <section-ensemble-scheduler>` must be used for ensemble models, regardless of the scheduling choice of the model involved.

 As a running example, consider an ensemble model for image classification and segmentation that has the following model configuration::